WesterosCraft/WesterosCTM/README.md

       'type' is 'pattern'.
    - type: optional parameter for specifying an output mapping function.
 Support values include:
       - pattern: output texture is determined using the 'westeros_pattern' type mapping, using the grid of 'patternWidth' width and
-        'patternHeight' height whose top left corder is at row 'rowCol' and column 'colOut' in the substitution texture image.
+        'patternHeight' height whose top left corner is at row 'rowCol' and column 'colOut' in the substitution texture image.
-      - vertical: output texture is determined using the 'westeros_vertical' type mapping, using the 2 x 2 grid whose top left corder is at row 'rowCol' and column 'colOut' in the substitution texture image.
+      - vertical: output texture is determined using the 'westeros_vertical' type mapping, using the 2 x 2 grid whose top left corner is at row 'rowCol' and column 'colOut' in the substitution texture image.
-      - horizontal: output texture is determined using the 'westeros_horizontal' type mapping, using the 2 x 2 grid whose top left corder is at row 'rowCol' and column 'colOut' in the substitution texture image.
+      - horizontal: output texture is determined using the 'westeros_horizontal' type mapping, using the 2 x 2 grid whose top left corner is at row 'rowCol' and column 'colOut' in the substitution texture image.
+      - ctm: output texture is determined using the 'westeros_single_ctm' type mapping, using the 12 x 4 grid whose top right corner is at row 'rowCol' and column 'colOut' in the substitution texture image.

 On CTMs supporting this feature, the substitution texture image is provided as one additional file added to the 'textures' array
 (that is, one additional texture file, beyond whatever the given CTM would otherwise expect).